AdobeDocs/experience-platform.en/help/tags/extensions/server/tiktok/overview.md

 **[!UICONTROL Properties Parameters]**

-The properties parameters allows you to configure additional supported properties.
+Use the properties parameters to configure additional supported properties.

 | Input | Description |
 | --- | --- |